 - Parasite prevention — consistent flea, tick, and heartworm medications are essential for any dog

-- High quality diet — choose a high end kibble or wet food to minimize allergy issues, and add quality supplements to boost mealtime benefits
+- High quality diet — choose a high end kibble or wet food to minimize issues, and add quality supplements to boost mealtime benefits